 The appearance of this essay is unimportant in any strong sense of visual-art appearance criteria.
-The prime require ment in regard of this essay's appearance is that it is reasonably legible.
-Any decisions apart from this have been taken with a view to what it should not look like as a point of emphasis over what it should look like.
-These secondary decisions are aimed at eliminating as many appearance similarities to established art-objects as possible.27
+The prime requirement in regard of this essay's appearance is that it is reasonably legible.
+Any decisions apart from this have The second of th been taken with a view to what it should not look like as a point of emphasis over what it should look like.
+These secondary decisions are aimed at eliminating as many appearance similarities to established art-objects as possible.